al2772/Distributed-File-System/README.md

 # Distributed-File-System
-Manually creates a distributed file system in C.
+Manually creates a distributed file system in C. Uses a client library to create a server on the given port and file system image.
+These are the two arguments that come after the server when prompted.

 To compile:

 Run Makefile

+Using:

+prompt> server [port number] [file system image]